Boise Fire Entry Level FAQs

 Idaho Driver's License

-6. Do I need to have a valid Idaho State license to apply?
+7. Do I need an Idaho driver’s license to apply?

-No, any valid, state-issued license is acceptable for application.
+No. Any valid, state-issued driver’s license is acceptable at the time of application.

 Qualifications / Requirements